tolulopeadesoji80-code/ai-prompt-engineering-retail-analytics-rcttce/README.md

 🧠 Problem Context
 The retail company provided a dataset of approximately 50,000 records covering:
-Store performance
+•Store performance
-Product sales
+•Product sales
-Customer transactions
+•Customer transactions
-Loyalty programme activity
+•Loyalty programme activity
 The objective is to analyze these data areas to understand performance trends and customer behavior patterns.

 🎯 Project Objectives
-Design a structured AI prompt using the RCTTCE framework Generate SMART business questions to guide analysis Translate findings into a stakeholder-friendly business brief Support data-driven decision-making for retail improvement
+•Design a structured AI prompt using the RCTTCE framework •Generate SMART business questions to guide analysis.
+•Translate findings into a stakeholder-friendly business brief.
+•Support data-driven decision-making for retail improvement.

 📄 Contents
 •RCTTCE AI Prompt (Part A)